How to Measure the ROI of SEO

 If your company already has a method for measuring the ROI of your other marketing channels, you can use the same formula to compare SEO against them.

 For example, some companies calculate ROI using the net profit from each sale instead of the total revenue.
-Be sure to use those same values for your SEO strategy, or your comparison will be skewed.
+Use those same values for your SEO strategy, or your comparison will be skewed.

-If you don’t have an existing method for calculating your marketing ROI, you can use the basic Investopedia formula, (Gain from Investment – Cost of Investment) / Cost of Investment.
-Then, multiply the resulting number by 100 to get your ROI in terms of percentage.
+If you don’t have an existing method for calculating your marketing ROI, you can use the basic Investopedia formula (Gain from Investment – Cost of Investment) / Cost of Investment.
+Then, multiply the resulting number by 100 to get your ROI in percentage.

 Gain from Investment: $704,087.50